by Paul G. Hiebert

 Such cultural variance causes experiential problems.
 People who move into a new culture face culture shock.
 Misunderstandings arise in missionaries' relationships with nationals, and missionaries face the long-term difficult task of learning how to live in a new society.

 Missionaries have had to face questions of cultural variance.
-Many of them wanted to make people Christians, but does this also mean wearing clothes, using western medicine, having one wife, giving up segregation based on caste or race, and giving up headhunting?
-If not, where does one draw the line between Christianity and western culture?
+Many of them wanted to make people Christians, but does this also mean wearing clothes, using Western medicine, having one wife, giving up segregation based on caste or race, and giving up headhunting?
+If not, where does one draw the line between Christianity and Western culture?

 The theological question raised by cultural variance goes further.
 The events of the Bible took place in specific cultural contexts.
-How do we determine what is the universal message to be proclaimed to all people everywhere, and what part was addressed specifically to the people and culture of that day?
+How do we determine what the universal message is to be proclaimed to all people everywhere, and what part was addressed specifically to the people and culture of that day?
 To say all parts of the Bible apply equally to everyone is to evade the question.
 Few, if any, modern Christians put adulterers to death (Leviticus 20:10), or stone blasphemers (Leviticus 24:14).
 Not many practice the holy kiss (1 Thessalonians 5:26), require women to pray with their heads covered (1 Corinthians 11:13), or lend money freely without expecting its return (Luke 6:35).

 So, how do we relate to people if fundamental differences between us persist?
 Can we still accept others as persons and maintain relationships with them?

 The recognition that fundamental differences exist between cultures led to an awareness of culture itself.
 As anthropologists began to study individual cultures, they found that these are not made up of odd assortments of customs.
 Rather, cultures are larger systems in which the parts are integrated in varying degrees into the whole and to each other.
 Moreover, the parts serve important functions.
 In other words, they meet important needs in the lives of the people and in the maintenance of society.